hankbao/AirVPN-hummingbird/README.md

 ## How to install AirVPN Hummingbird client for Linux - Raspberry and macOS

-Hummingbird is distributed in binary forms and the complete source code is available in the its [gitlab repository](https://gitlab.com/AirVPN/hummingbird).
+Hummingbird is distributed both in binary and source code forms.
+Both the binary version and the complete source code is available in the official [gitlab repository](https://gitlab.com/AirVPN/hummingbird).
 For more information, feedback and latest news, please refer to [AirVPN forum](https://airvpn.org/forums/) and related threads

 ### Requirements